pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 + Deterministically bounding evaluation with configurable instruction-count and continuation-depth quotas, returning structured exhaustion details and named Elm call stacks.

 `ElmSyntaxInterpreter.EvaluationConfig.Default` permits up to 1,000,000,000 trampoline
-instructions and 1,000,000 live continuations.
+instructions and 100,000 live continuations.
 Callers can provide tighter limits or use `EvaluationConfig.Unbounded` for trusted workloads that are bounded externally.
 Quota exhaustion returns `ElmInterpretationError` with structured quota kind, limit, and observed-count details;
 it does not claim that the evaluated program is non-terminating.

+When a saturated named or closure call is in tail position, the interpreter replaces the caller's `Kont.CallFrame` instead of retaining it below the callee.
+This keeps direct, mutual, and local-closure tail recursion at bounded continuation depth while preserving non-tail callers in runtime-error stacks.

 #### Using the Interpreter to Diagnose Optimizer Defects